-So, the boundary layer for this so called low viscosity case is very thin whereas, for high viscosity case it is thicker; that means, what the high viscosity case is trying to do it is trying to propagate the disturbance of momentum imposed by the plate to a greater distance.
-So, effect of viscosity is in terms of also to the extend, by which the effect in disturbance of momentum is propagated into a medium.
-Of course, we will go in to the mathematical quantification of this, but my first intention is that we first develop a qualitative feel of or the physical feel of what we are going to discuss about.
+The boundary layer for this so-called low viscosity case is very thin, whereas for high viscosity case it is thicker that means, what the high viscosity case is trying to do it is trying to propagate the disturbance of momentum imposed by the plate to a greater distance right.
+So, effect of viscosity is in terms of also to the extend by which the effect in disturbance of momentum is propagated into a medium.
+Of course, we will go into the mathematical quantification of this, but my first intention is that we first develop a qualitative feel of or a physical feel of what we are going to discuss about.

-Now, whenever we are going to discuss on this concepts, obviously we will not always be having a molecular picture.
-And as you recall in a continuum hypothesis that if you consider molecules maybe just like an isolated particle, a fluid is a collection of such isolated particles.
+Now, whenever we are going to discuss on these concepts, obviously, we will not always be having a molecular picture.
+And as you recall in a in a continuum hypothesis that if you consider molecule maybe just like an isolated particle, fluid is a collection of such isolated particles.
 And whenever we are going to discuss about the behavior of the fluid in terms of its viscous nature here, we will be mostly bothering on the continuum nature.

-So, let us look in to a sequence of animated pictures to see that how you can have a transition from a particle nature to a flow nature.
-So, this is the behavior with one particle, there may be 2 particles isolated.
+So, let us just look into sequence of animated pictures to see that how you can have a transition from a particle nature to a flow nature.

+So, this is the behavior with one particle then maybe two particles isolated.
 So, these particles are like balls.
-So, these are idealizations do not think that this are like real fluid particles, these are just to develop certain concepts.
-So, you see that you can have more number of particles isolated particles.
+So, these are idealizations, do not think that these are like real fluid particles.
+These are just to develop certain concepts.
+So, you see you can have more number of particles isolated particles.

-Then let us look in to the next sequence of images.
-So, now you are dropping those particles through this funnel, this group behavior is enforced by.
-Now, let us see the next in this sequence.
-So, if you see a third example, we look into a fourth example straight away, some problem with playing this.
-So, we will continue, but if you just look into the small part of the small version of the figure, you can appreciate that if you have more and more number of particles very densely populated together, you will see that it is almost like as if there is a continuous flow that is coming out of the funnel.
+Then let us look into the next sequence of images.

+Say now you are dropping those particles through this funnel ok.
+This group behavior is enforced by now let us see the next in the sequence.

+So, if you see a third example, we look into fourth example straightaway some problem with playing this.
+So, we will continue, but if you just look into the small part of the small version of the figure, you can appreciate that if you have more and more number of particles very densely populated together.

+You will see that it is almost like as if there is continuous flow that is coming out of the funnel.
-So, depending on the compactness and the nature of the particles, you may start with the particle nature and at the end you may come up with the fluid flow nature, so that is the whole hallmark of a continuum that in a continuum.

-We are basically looking for a continuous distribution of matter, and we will first try to analyze the viscosity behavior through that continuum understanding.
+So, depending on the compactness and the nature of the particles, you may start with a particle nature; and at the end you may come up with a fluid flow nature.
+So, that is the whole hallmark of a continuum that in a continuum we are basically looking for a continuous distribution of matter.
+And we will first try to analyze the viscosity behavior through that continuum understanding.

 So, let us say that we take a fluid element.
-So, we take a fluid element at a particular location and that particular location maybe say close to the wall within the boundary layer.
-So, let us say that we are taking this fluid element, which was originally rectangular.
-Now, let us say that what happens to the nature of the fluid element or its geometrical characteristics, if it is subjected to viscous effect.
+So, we take a fluid element at a particular location and that particular location may be say close to the wall within the boundary layer.
+So, let us say that we are taking this fluid element which was originally rectangular.
+Now, let us see that what happens to the nature of the fluid element or its geometrical characteristics if it is subjected to viscous effects.